Introduction to Social Media Marketing Platform

 Some companies delete consumer complaints so that people do not become aware of product defects or service deficiencies.
 It may be a short-sighted measure and ultimately result in lower consumer satisfaction and growth of a business.

 A frequency of posting is also important for success- if it is too low or too high, the result would not be encouraging.
 For, e.g., last posted a month ago or a year ago- this is enough to put off a visitor.
 Timely updating of pages makes your page fresh and relevant to an audience.
-The business is also losing a great opportunity to drive sales, engagement of audience and interaction with clients.
+The business is also losing a great opportunity to drive sales, engagement of the audience, and interaction with clients.

 5. Improper use of the medium